MorpheoOrg/morpheo-orchestrator/README.md

 ## Usage

+Start MongoDB:
+on Linux
-Start MongoDB: `sudo service mongod start` on Linux and `mongod` on OSX.
+`sudo service mongod start`
+on OSX
+`mongod`

 Launch the app: `python api.py`

 Interact with the api: